LF-digitala-kanaler/LFUI-components/README.md

 See the [fonts documentation][fonts] on loading and preloading techniques for optimal performance and accessibility.

+## Icons

+Icons are not part of this package.
+Please see the [Länsförsäkringar Icons][lfui-icons] for documentation on how to install and use.

 ## Favicon

 See the designated [Länsförsäkringar Favicon][favicon] repo for all the assets and documentation you might need.